caxwel/wheel-of-fortune-css/README.md

 ### two css style sheets

-* A lot of different techniques went into creating this, so if you're interested in CSS I recommend seeing what I did!
+* A lot of different techniques went into creating this, so if you're interested in CSS I recommend seeing what I did.

 ## Author
 ☾　**Max Turer** - [caxwel][https://github.com/caxwel]